 Online tobacco sales

 The online sale of tobacco and electronic cigarettes is permitted.
 You can publish an overview of tobacco products (with or without logos) and a price list on your website, but the information must be neutral.
+From 1 January 2021 you may not publish any visual depiction of the tobacco products you sell.
 When delivering tobacco products you are obliged to verify the recipient's age.

 You have to be registered as a retailer with the Netherlands Food and Consumer Product Safety Authority (NVWA) in order to be allowed to sell these products cross-border within the European Economic Area (EEA).
 Registration is also necessary in the country where you sell your products.
+However, several countries do not allow cross-border sales (in Dutch, listed under the subhead ‘Verbod op grensoverschrijdende verkoop').
 You are obliged to verify the buyer's age even when cross-border sales are made.